udnie/dots/README.md

 Sprites/clip-art can average up to 500-600 pixels per side and aren't necessarily square.
 I reduce everything from drag and drop to somewhere around %25-%35 of its original size when displaying it on dropCanvas.

 The upper right hand panel is a read only scrolling list of the keys, key combinations and their actions.
-The panel will switch the key assignment as you switch from DropCanvas to PathMaker.
+The panel will switch the key assignments as you switch from DropCanvas to PathMaker.
 The keys.pdf and this ReadMe file serve as your documentation.

 The **background** image doesn't need to reside in the backgrounds folder unless you're planning to reload it.
 You can save a copy of it to the backgrounds folder using the save button in the background group.
 The copy will have the first 15 characters of the file name plus **'-bkg'** and will set itself as the background replacing the original image.